ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-05-11-leaving-berlin.md

 ![Working in the mobile office in front of my house](/assets/images/IMG_7735.JPG)

 I was finally ready to "move" into the van.
 Deciding which items to bring with me was not a big deal.
 First of all I lived in a small apartment and didn't own that many things.
 Second I was already traveling a lot since I started my remote job at [GitHub](https://github.com/) a year ago.
 Basically I already lived out of my backpack.
-I had rather issues filling all the drawers in my fan than leaving stuff in Berlin: all my tools, some clothes, my hammock, my guitar and my bicycles.
+I had rather issues filling all the drawers in my van than leaving stuff in Berlin: all my tools, some clothes, my hammock, my guitar and my bicycles.
 That's it!

 I'm not planning to use the chemical toilet; too much hassle emptying the container all the time and I don't really want to drive my own shit through Europe.
 So I turned the bathroom into a storage room.
 Enough space for my downhill bike and my all time favorite folding bike: